pingidentity/pingidentity-devops-getting-started/docs/PROD-LICENSE.md

 * `PING_IDENTITY_DEVOPS_KEY=e9bd26ac-17e9-4133-a981-d7a7509314b2`

 ## Saving your DevOps User/Key
-Many of the examples and scripts in the Ping Identity DevOps Program make use of these DevOps User and Key via environment variables on your host.
-The best way is to set these environment variables in your environment via your .bash_profile or whatever enviornment startup scripts you use.
-You need to embed them like the example below:
+The best way to save your DevOps User/Key is to use the Ping Identity Config command ``piconfig``.
+You can run this if you have setup your environment using the ``setup`` command that comes with the ``pingidentity-devops-getting-started`` github repo.
+More details on this can be found in that [quickstart](getting-started/QUICKSTART.md).

+Simpy run:

 ```
-export PING_IDENTITY_DEVOPS_USER=<your DEVOPS-USER>
-export PING_IDENTITY_DEVOPS_KEY=<your DEVOPS-KEY>
+piconfig
 ```

+and answer the propmpt with your DEVOPS User/Key.
+You can view these settings with the ``denv`` command after you've configured them.

 ## Using your DevOps User/Key
-When starting an image, you can provide your
+When starting an image, you can provide your devops property file ``~/.pingidentity/devops`` or using the individual environment variables.
+For more detail, run the ``denv`` to get your devops environment information.
-DevOps User/Key via environment variables.
-The example .yaml files are set up to automatically get your DevOps User/Key from the environment variables provided in the previous section.

 ### Example with docker run command
 An example of running a docker image using the